abdanar/mathgenealogy/README.md

 ## Development transparency

-> **Development transparency.** This project is an experiment in AI-assisted software development.
+This project is an experiment in AI-assisted software development.
 I defined the project idea, requirements, design direction, testing criteria, and reviewed the results, while the implementation was generated and modified using OpenAI Codex.
 I did not manually write the source code in this repository.

 ## Data